All Episodes

 I want to know the truth.

-Is is this really the review, or is it you just make it up, we're just doing this because it's cheaper to do it this way.
+Or you just make it up, we're just doing this because it's cheaper to do it this way.

-We it it it the cost is prohibitive.
+The cost is prohibitive.

 We're way ahead of the curve to do this legally.

-I can't explain the people that are doing it that it in a way that we have been told is illegal, and don't ask, I can't explain why they're doing it.
+I can't explain the people that are doing it in a way that we have been told is illegal.

-And and the fact that they are doing it does not give us the confidence that we could do it ourselves.
+And the fact that they are doing it does not give us the confidence that we could do it ourselves.

-I just saw a uh uh uh I know that the Millennium Copyright Act is what this is all about, and until that's changed it, not none of this is going to change.
+I just saw I know that the Millennium Copyright Act is what this is all about.

 So somebody goes and buy a CD, they can copy it three times, but that's it.

-And it's not on all their CDs, it's a new technology that they are embedding in the CDs, and of course the DVD industry has gotten even much tougher than the music industry has.
+And of course, the DVD industry has gotten even much tougher than the music industry has.

-Uh anybody else doing this is doing so at risk.
+Based on what we have learned, anybody else doing this is doing so at risk.

-Senators, senators, and everybody's focusing on Tom Delay and members of the House, but senators traveled to exotic foreign capitals and fabulous resort towns with beaches and golf courses last year, all in the name of business, and rarely on their own dime.
+Senators, senators, and everybody's focusing on Tom DeLay and members of the House, but senators traveled to exotic foreign capitals and fabulous resort towns with beaches and golf courses last year, all in the name of business and rarely on their own dime.

-One such trip was taken by Senate Minority Whip Richard Durbin, Democrat Illinois went to Cape Town, South Africa for an international affairs conference.
+One such trip was taken by Senate Minority Whip Richard Durbin, Democrat Illinois, went to Cape Town, South Africa for an international affairs conference.

 The trip was paid for by the Chicago Council on Foreign Relations and the South African Institute on International Affairs.

-Senator Mike Enzi, Chairman of the Senate Health Education, Labor and Pensions Committee, was reimbursed for travel expenses for himself and his wife for a speaking engagement in Munich, Germany for the German Marshall Fund of Washington.
+Senator Mike Enzi, chairman of the Senate Health, Education, Labor, and Pensions Committee, was reimbursed for travel expenses for himself and his wife for a speaking engagement in Munich, Germany for the German Marshall Fund of Washington.

-Senator Christopher Dodd, the ranking Democrat on the Senate Rules Committee, reported travel to Coral Gables, Florida for three days in February 2004 to participate in the annual U.S. Spain Council Conference.
+Senator Christopher Dodd, the ranking Democrat on the Senate Rules Committee, reported travel to Coral Gables, Florida for three days in February 2004 to participate in the annual U.S.-Spain Council conference.

 That trip was funded by the council.